Table of Contents

 - Low latency (around 100 ms).

 On the front part of the OTG FPV receiver are located two control buttons (“forward scan” and “backward scan”).
-Micro USB port is located on bottom of the receiver.
+The micro USB port is located at the bottom of the receiver.

 Testing the Eachine ROTG02 UVC OTG FPV receiver

 Firstly, you need to install on your phone the fuav.2.0.apk.
-On first start, the APP will automatically update to version 2.2.
-Under the settings menu you can enable “Force Landscape”, “Auto record”, “VR view” and “Audio playback” features.
+On the first start, the APP will automatically update to version 2.2.
+Under the settings menu, you can enable “Force Landscape”, “Auto record”, “VR view” and “Audio playback” features.

-Main screen of APP is very simple.
-On top bar, are shown the reception frequency and signal strength for each antenna.
+The main screen of APP is very simple.
+On the top bar, are shown the reception frequency and signal strength for each antenna.

-During channel search, waveform is displayed allowing to know where you get the strongest signal.
+During channel search, the waveform is displayed allowing you to know where you get the strongest signal.

-The G-model FPV receiver adopts similar design, but it comes with built-in LiPO battery and WiFi connection.
+The G-model FPV receiver adopts a similar design, but it comes with a built-in LiPO battery and WiFi connection.
 According to its specs, it supports Android as well as iOS devices.
-Find more details and actual price here: https://goo.gl/wtBEnz
+Find more details and actual price here.

 Now, with 42% off you can find it here for only $24.99 (promotion ends on February 18).